 You will find numerous pharmaceutical drugs used for asthma control, either to minimize swelling and mucus production in the airways, or to sooth smooth muscle around the airways.
 But unfortunately, these drugs have many life-threatening side effects, especially in cases of prolonged usage.

-There are and probably are a lot of natural home remedies out there and finding the one that is both perfect for you and actually works can be a difficult experience, so here are and probably are some natural home remedies that might make that experience a little bit easier.
+There are and probably are a lot of natural home remedies out there and finding the one that is both perfect for you and works can be a difficult experience, so here are and probably are some natural home remedies that might make that experience a little bit easier.

 Today, one of the most popular natural home remedies for asthma would be honey.
 Yes, you read that right, regular honey right out of your kitchen!
-It is said that by smelling the honey it can actually reduce your symptoms.
+It is said that by smelling the honey it can reduce your symptoms.